General information and tips for prospective fellowship applicants

 • One award of $2,500

-• This award is for undergraduate and graduate students who have been diagnosed with bipolar disorder, schizophrenia or schizoaffective disorder.
+• This award is for undergraduate and graduate students who have been diagnosed with bipolar disorder, schizophrenia, or schizoaffective disorder.

 • Prospective recipients must also be currently receiving medical treatment for their disability.